tom237/pipelinedZPU/README.md

+there is a core that implement most of the instuction exepted DIV and MOD in pipelined folder

+there is a core that implement some instruction in pipelined.mid folder

 most of the core tested wisbone wait and stall state not

 for memory have to use xilinx block ram with blk_mem_gen_v7_3_0 name